GENESISHASH/mirror2/README.md

 <img src="https://taky.s3.amazonaws.com/31gm6glfzxkf.svg" height="225">

-_Magic mirror on the wall, who is the fairest one of all?_

 # mirror-mirror
-a serious series of tubes
+`mirror-mirror` is a webserver project designed to reverse proxy and "mitm" multiple sites. put it behind nginx and inject custom connect middleware into the proxy manager or specific proxy children using config options.

+_magic mirror on the wall, who is the fairest one of all?_

 # quick start